uberhalit/SimpleSekiroSavegameHelper/README.md

 ## Usage

-Start the utility, select your savegame and back it up if the latest one doesn't fit already, start Sekiro, load up savegame ingame.
+Start the utility, select your savegame and back it up if the latest backup doesn't fit already, start Sekiro, load up savegame ingame.
+The patch affects the games memory, no game files will be modified.
+As the patcher hot-patches the RAM **you have to enable the patch every time you want to skip save file checks to import modified files.** This is not neccessary if you properly import a save file using the Import function.

 ### On 'Patch game to load unimported foreign/modified save files':